Dealing with Workplace Misconduct in 2023

 - conversations pertinent to the incident

 Furthermore, maintaining employee records throughout the disciplinary process is crucial for secure storage and inclusion as part of the inquiry.
-Employers can guarantee consistency and accountability throughout the process by maintaining precise and detailed records.
+Employers can guarantee consistency and accountability by maintaining precise and detailed records.

 Disciplinary Action